 High Performance building practices result in what are referred to as ‘air-tight’ buildings.
 With air-sealing properly achieved, indoor air quality can only be assured with mechanical air changes.
 Removal of interior conditioned air and its displacement with makeup air affords the opportunity to harvest heat and reintroduce its complement, the HVAC (Heating, Ventilation and Air Conditioning) system.
 The small amount of power required for Heat/Energy Recovery is more than compensated for by the reduced demands on the heating/cooling equipment.
 Additionally, consideration must be given to the fixtures and finishes that will complete the interior of the buildings.
-Finishes, surfaces, fabrics and all other components that makeup the building interior must be assessed for their VOC (volatile organic compound) content.
+Finishes, surfaces, fabrics and all other components that make up the building interior must be assessed for their VOC (volatile organic compound) content.
 Low or No VOC products are a requirement for air-tight buildings.

 Carbon Neutrality (Embodied and Sequestered Carbon)

-In a culture and society that values the challenging goal of attaining Carbon Neutrality, building strategies need to address not only the Operating Costs addressed by building performance strategies, but the selection of (natural) materials that both limit utilization of carbon intensive materials but also embrace those that sequester and reduce or eliminate the embodied carbon accumulated by building material production.
+In a culture and society that values the challenging goal of exceeding Carbon Neutrality, building strategies need to address not only the Operating Costs addressed by building performance strategies, but the selection of (natural) materials that both limit utilization of carbon intensive materials but also embrace those that sequester and reduce or eliminate the embodied carbon accumulated by building material production.
 These selections also support Indoor Air Quality goals.
-The Natural Building Movement and Low Carbon Architecture are emerging and viable movements that projects need to embrace and incorporate.
+The Natural Building Movement and Low/No Carbon Architecture are emerging and viable movements that projects need to embrace and incorporate.

-Many clients approach the studio only months or weeks prior to an anticipated construction start.
+Many clients approach the studio only months prior to an anticipated construction start.
 The response is to advocate for the appropriate amount of time for careful planning and consideration of the project.
 The time required is less driven by the design, drawing and specification process, than by the opportunity to provide time for the thoughtful consideration of the development of a project while it is still in design.
 Design/Planning time is directly proportional to the complexity of the project, with a basic 1:1 relationship of planning time to construction time.
 This will assure that the drawings are coordinated, and that the client has had adequate time to engage, consider, and approve the work.
 Revisions and changes are best accommodated before construction, and there is no substitute for planning time to manage and minimize the number of changes that could occur during the construction phase of a project.